 How can contribution margin be maximized when one factor limits productive capacity?
 Explore this concept and more in ACC 536.

 The accounting information needed to make a decision depends on the specific situation.
-You’ll evaluate what information is useful, and not useful, when making business decisions, such as opportunity costs, sunk costs, out-of-pocket costs, and incremental costs.
+When making business decisions, you’ll evaluate what information is useful and not useful, such as opportunity costs, sunk costs, out-of-pocket costs and incremental costs.

-You’ll also look at nonfinancial considerations related to decision making.
-You’ll immerse yourself in the concept and application of responsibility accounting including the role of cost centers, profit centers, and investments centers and you’ll see how contribution margin and responsibility margin are used to make short- and long-term business decisions.
+You’ll also look at nonfinancial considerations related to decision-making.
+You’ll immerse yourself in the concept and application of responsibility accounting, including the role of cost centers, profit centers and investment centers, and you’ll see how contribution margin and responsibility margin are used to make short- and long-term business decisions.

-Budgeting is a key factor and plays a critical role in a company’s fiscal success.
+Budgeting plays a critical role in a company’s fiscal success.
 You’ll examine the development and use of master and flexible budgets as well as the relationship between cash flow and profits.
-You’ll also see how to gauge return on investment, residual income, and economic values added.
-As you discuss capital investment decisions, you’ll delve into the concepts payback period, return on investment, and discounted cash flow as well as behavior issues relating to capital budgeting.
+You’ll also see how to gauge return on investment, residual income and economic values added.
+As you discuss capital investment decisions, you’ll delve into the concepts of payback period, return on investment and discounted cash flow, as well as behavior issues relating to capital budgeting.

-You’ll learn how incentives systems drive motivation and organization performance so you can become a more successful workforce manager.
+You’ll learn how incentives systems drive motivation and organizational performance so you can become a more successful workforce manager.

 Throughout each week of the course, you will focus on a core topic or theme.
 Sample topics are listed below and are subject to change based on the instructor.